-Well artefacts, or simply Wells, are fully integrated into a project.
+Well artefacts, or simply wells, are fully integrated into a project.
 Wells store the necessary information to dynamically calculate sample true vertical depths from measured depths, assign stratigraphic information to samples and manipulate/interact with depth plots.

 Wells are created by default in p:IGI+ when any data row is imported which includes well information.
-This must include at the minimum a well name, which is used as the unique identifier for the well artefact in the system.
+This must include at the minimum a well name, which is used as the unique identifier for the well artefact in the project.
 Wells can also be created by importing well only information from p:IGI-3 well manager files, or stratigraphy or Measured Depth-True Vertical Depth tie points from Excel files.

 During import in p:IGI+ well information spread across multiple samples is merge in a very automatic and simple manner.
 For example if there were two files import, the first with the header and data row:

 Then in p:IGI+ a well called Stark-1 would be created first time, with the Lat and Long values given.
 When file 2 was imported the first values of the Lat and Long would be retained, and the user told in the import merge feedback text box that the values 52 and 2 had been discarded.
 However the new value for the Country.Well would be updated to now read UK.